kyak15/AtlantaFX_API/README.md

 - Cast
 - Quotes

-There is also a PUT request for adding new quotes from other characters into the show.
+There is also a POST request for adding new quotes from other characters into the show.

 # Demo
 - [Web App](https://atlantafx-api-5a3ad4f79ffc.herokuapp.com/)